Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 These are just a small collection of some of the available device libraries, you can find all documentation [here](https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/quickstart/structureofastatement.html).
 I would encourage you to experiment a bit with these though and work out some of the tasks you can do with a device.
 In the next section we'll go on to using these in practice when building actual testscases.
 Don't worry if you don't full understand it yet, the more you get hands on with pyATS the more it will make sense.
 Particuarly if you're new to Python this can take some time to master.

-## Exercise 4 - Building custom testscases and implementing the pyATS test framework (In progress)
+## Exercise 4 - Building custom testscases and implementing the pyATS test framework

 Now we have an understanding of how we can profile and work with devices, it's time to look at how we can work the the actual test framework to tell us the user if a test has passed or failed.
 You might think we've already done that in the previous exercise, however theres a bit more to it than just printing out a pass or fail to the console.
 Imagine a situation where you're running hundreds of complex tests, you want a quick way to flag to the user which tests have passed or failed.
 That is where the aetest framework comes in handy.